yannikkellerde/GNN_Hex/status.md

 ## Misc
 - I tried enhancing my agent trained with DQN with alpha-zero style MCTS at test time.
 However this did not seem to increase strength.
 Either my implementation is wrong or treating the softmaxed advantages as the prior for MCTS is not a smart idea.
+- I tried training a much larger model of 45 layers depth, but got a SIGSEGV (Address boundary Error) randomly after ~1 day of training.
+Oh well ^^.